 The cleanser must be used within 12 months of opening.

 nu’trir is Australian owned with all manufacturing done here also.
 It’s name translates from Spanish, meaning “to nourish”.
-It boasts ethically and naturally made products free from parabens, sulphates, palm oil, petrochemicals, petroleum, SLS, mineral oils, silicones, phthalates, PEG’s, artificial colours and fragrances.
-The cleansing oil is vegan friendly and untested on animals.
+It boasts ethically and naturally made vegan products free from parabens, sulphates, palm oil, petrochemicals, petroleum, SLS, mineral oils, silicones, phthalates, PEG’s, artificial colours and fragrances.

 This product from nu’trir is elegantly presented in a tinted bottle to assist with both hygienic dispensing and to protect the oil from degradation due to light exposure.
 It looks sleek and attractive.
 The liquid is slightly more viscous than water.
 Six ingredients of 31 appear to be added simply because they contribute fragrance.
 They are essential oils or their derivatives, many of them sensitizers.
 I don’t quite understand why they are all necessary as firstly, I am an advocate for fragrance free skincare and secondly the scent this product emits is simply unpleasant.
 Personally, it reminds me of a bathroom cleaning product so it is a little off putting rubbing it into your face when the familiarity associated reminds me of the toilet bowl!
 Furthermore, it is likely irritating to those with sensitive or compromised skin, even though the brand boasts natural composition suitable for all skin types.
 Perhaps the fact that the product only stays on the skin for a short period of time reduces irritation risk.